rafaelvmfranco/deathresume/README.md

 - **Share a personalised link of your resume** to companies or recruiters for them to get the latest updates
 - You can track the number of views or downloads your public resume has received
 - Built with state-of-the-art (at the moment) and dependable technologies that's battle tested and peer reviewed by the open-source community on GitHub
-- **MIT License**, so do what you like with the code as long as you credit the original author
 - And yes, there’s a dark mode too 🌓

 ## Built With